Reference guide

 Diagnostic Details

-System
+System Status

-Opening the System Diagnostics will display the status of several aspects of the environment that are fixable without too much intervention.
+Opening the System Status will display the status of several aspects of the environment that are fixable without too much intervention.
 If diagnostic checks related to the System fail, you will be notified in the Environment Diagnostics page.

 • Long Path Support - Microsoft Windows enforces a Maximum Path Length Limitation, which unfortunately is likely to cause issues in developer usage.
 To ensure the proper functioning of our tools, Windows Long Path Support needs to be enabled in your system.